navid-ahrary/AZ-104/docker/README.md

 | ipvlan     | IPvlan networks provide full control over both IPv4 and IPv6 addressing. |
 | macvlan    | Assign a MAC address to a container.                                     |

+**Bridge:**
+A bridge network uses a software bridge which lets containers connected to the same bridge network communicate, while providing isolation from containers that aren't connected to that bridge network.
+The Docker bridge driver automatically installs rules in the host machine so that containers on different bridge networks can't communicate directly with each other.

+When you start Docker, a default bridge network (also called bridge) is created automatically, and newly-started containers connect to it unless otherwise specified.
+You can also create user-defined custom bridge networks.
+User-defined bridge networks are superior to the default bridge network.

+**Host:**
 If you use the `host` network mode for a container, that container's network stack isn't isolated from the Docker host (the container shares the host's networking namespace), and the container doesn't get its own IP-address allocated.
 For instance, if you run a container which binds to port `80` and you use `host` networking, the container's application is available on port `80` on the host's IP address.

 Host mode networking can be useful for the following use cases: